 View Jim's Google Scholar profile

-Jim has supervised eight successful PhD completions to date on a diverse range of disciplines including the behavioural ecology and habitat preferences of harvest mice upon reintroduction to the wild; habitat and landscape scale effects on macro-moth biodiversity in intensive farmland; social bonds in diary cows; welfare of fostering methods in sheep; equine biomechanics and hydrotherapy; optimising drilling methods in conservation tillage systems for wheat and oil seed rape production; managing recreation in lowland farmed landscapes for biodiversity and the use of novel green manures to control disease in trees.
+Jim has supervised eight successful PhD completions to date on a diverse range of disciplines including the behavioural ecology and habitat preferences of harvest mice upon reintroduction to the wild; habitat and landscape scale effects on macro-moth biodiversity in intensive farmland; social bonds in dairy cows; welfare of fostering methods in sheep; equine biomechanics and hydrotherapy; optimising drilling methods in conservation tillage systems for wheat and oil seed rape production; managing recreation in lowland farmed landscapes for biodiversity and the use of novel green manures to control disease in trees.
+He has been a PhD examiner on four occasions, including internationally.

 Littlemore, J., Kelly, T. & Hannah-Lyons, N. (2017) Droning on about UAV's for ecological surveying.
 Ranger 117.